-At Manor House School we recognise the importance of learning another language and firmly believe that doing so allows our girls to become global citizens.
+At Manor House School, we recognise the importance of learning another language and firmly believe that doing so allows our girls to become global citizens.
 We also celebrate the exciting variety of languages many of our bilingual girls speak at home.
-Our Languages Department is very successful and we aim not only to provide enjoyment and to foster a love of languages but also to encourage independence of learning and develop a better understanding of the wider world.
+Our Languages Department is very successful and we aim not only to provide enjoyment and to foster a love of languages, but also to encourage independence of learning and develop a better understanding of the wider world.

 The Languages Department offers French, German and Spanish.
 From Year 7 the girls study two modern foreign languages and can continue to do so through Key Stage 3.
 At GCSE, girls may opt for one or two languages.
 Many of our girls go on to study A level languages at their sixth form destinations.

-The department is equipped with an excellent language laboratory and all language groups use this facility regularly to improve their confidence in spoken language.
+The department is equipped with an excellent language laboratory and all language groups can make full use of this facility to improve their confidence in spoken language and independent listening comprehensions.

 As a joint venture with the Food Technology Department, we organise cookery weeks during which girls research and then make a dish from France, Spain or Germany, using a recipe in the chosen language.
 Last year, Year 8 girls made Bica Gallega.
 In Year 7, the girls decorate a ginger bread man after studying how Christmas is celebrated in northern Europe.

 Film Night at Manor House is a popular event.
 Beanbags and ‘tapas’ make the occasion particularly relaxing after a hard day at school.
 We are keen to promote the rich experience that watching foreign films in the target language has to offer.
 With that in mind, all girls in the senior school have opportunities throughout the year to attend cinema evenings where they watch a film in Spanish, German or French.